Three Comox Valley firefighters involved in violent rollover on Highway 1 - BC Local News

 The crash resulted in the highway being closed in both directions between Helmcken and McKenzie Avenue

-Though Schreiner hasn’t seen the vehicle except for photos, he believes the Comox fire engine involved in the crash is most likely a write-off.
+Though Schreiner hasn’t seen the vehicle except for photos, he believes the Comox Fire Rescue vehicle involved in the crash is most likely a write-off.